 Air Pollution In Devizes

-It is shocking that air pollution in a small town like Devizes is so poor that a large area of the town centre has been designated an Air Quality Management Area (AQMA) in 2012.
+It is a shocking fact that air pollution in a small town like Devizes is so poor that a large area of the town centre was designated an Air Quality Management Area (AQMA) in 2012.
 This is not a surprising outcome when we see car use rising and investment in alternatives such as cycling and bus use falling year on year.
+Most air pollution in Devizes is from car fumes.
+For that reason we now have a Air Quality sub group supporting positive action to tackle the transport problem.

 What are Wiltshire Council's duties?